 Unfortunately, this may cause more problems than solutions since you could end up with sludge build-up if too much hair gets stuck within its openings.
 Besides, it even stops spinning altogether due to some accumulation around these areas – not good when speed matters most.

 We all know how important it is to get a manual for our tools.
-And if you’re going into the hardware store afterward- don’t forget about those screwdrivers!
+And if you’re going into the hardware store afterwards- don’t forget about those screwdrivers!

-Usually, there’s a T8 and/or small Phillips head ones too, so make sure not only do they have blades.
-It should go without saying that removing your heatsink or fan from its slot can be done pretty easily once everything has been adjusted just right.
-It takes little effort, either way, depending upon what type of cooler setup was used originally by whoever installed.
+Usually, there’s a T8 or small Phillips head ones, too, so make sure not only do they have blades.
+It should go without saying that removing your heatsink or fan from its slot can be done pretty quickly once everything has been adjusted just right.
+It takes little effort, either way, depending upon what type of more excellent setup was used originally by whoever installed it.

 How to Clean a Laptop without Compressed Air?

 The best way to clean your laptop is by using compressed air because it does not require any extra waste.
-If you do not have access or want the convenience of avoiding generating empty cans; then, this method will work for some fans but note that they are more hands-on and may invalidate warranties; so proceed with caution!
+If you need access or want the convenience of avoiding generating empty cans, this method will work for some fans, but note that they are more hands-on and may invalidate warranties, so proceed with caution!

 To get your laptop functioning again, you will need access and ownership of the internals.
 Luckily for all involved parties (especially if it is broken), there are many sites online that provide this information in easy-to-read formats!

-If possible use iFixIt or another site with teardown guides on how best to take apart one’s own personal device – even though they may seem intimidating at first glance.
-These steps can be done without much difficulty once familiarized enough by doing them often enough, until knowing what needs attention next.
+If possible, use iFixIt or another site with teardown guides on removing one’s device – even though they may seem intimidating at first glance.
+These steps can be done quickly once you are familiarized enough by doing them often until you know what needs attention next.

 To avoid overheating, always make sure there is a cloth handy and be mindful when removing the heatsink.